crouchcd/cidc-documentation/assays/wes-upload-doc.md

 ## Whole Exome Sequencing (WES) File Type

 Our WES upload process expects the upload of a metadata file.

+The directory where the metadata file is located should also contain all the Fastq files which needs to be uploaded.

 Meta Data file is a csv file and requires following columns: